eMedicine Specialties > Emergency Medicine > Special Aspects of Emergency Medicine

 Symptoms and Pathophysiology

-Shortness of breath in patients in palliative care is especially common with lung cancer or advanced congestive heart failure.
+Lung cancer and advanced congestive heart failure (CHF) are common causes of dyspnea in palliative care patients.
 Sixty-five percent of patients with lung cancer and nearly all patients with heart failure experience dyspnea.
-In patients with lung cancer, underlying chronic obstructive pulmonary disease (COPD), which may cause dyspnea, is often present.
-More specific causes include pleural effusion, pericardial effusion or tamponade, superior vena cava syndromepulmonary embolism, and pneumonia.
-Besides disease progression, patients with heart failure may also have pleural effusion and pericardial effusion or tamponade.
-Each of these may cause increased dyspnea.
-Severe anemia is another etiology of dyspnea, but chronic anemia may be very well tolerated in this population.
+In patients with lung cancer, underlying chronic obstructive pulmonary disease (COPD) is an additional common cause of dyspnea.
+Other causes include pleural effusion, pericardial effusion or tamponade, superior vena cava syndrome, pulmonary embolism, and pneumonia.
+Worsening dyspnea in patients with heart failure may represent disease progression, but may also be caused by pleural effusion and pericardial effusion or tamponade.
+Severe anemia is another etiology of dyspnea, but chronic anemia may be well tolerated in this population.

-Anxiety and depression are the most common psychological symptoms in patients with terminal illnesses.
+Anxiety and depression are common psychological symptoms in patients with terminal illnesses.

 Frequency

 Because of the fragmented nature of health care in the United States, measuring the number of patients in palliative care is difficult.
-A current estimate of patients receiving the Medicare benefit for hospice and palliative care is more than 500,000.
+A current estimate is that more than 500,000 patients are receiving the Medicare benefit for hospice and palliative care.
 Another estimate is that, in 2000, approximately 20% of patients dying in the United States received hospice care.
+[8, 9, 10]

 In the United Kingdom, in 2005-2006, approximately 65,000 new patients enrolled in palliative care programs.
 According to one estimate, approximately 70% of deaths in the developed world are preceded by a condition for which death is predictable in the foreseeable future.